-It may not be as famous as its cousin El Nido, but it’s also more affordable and less crowded, and you could argue that the island hopping scenery is just as good.
+Even though Coron isn’t quite as famous as its nearby cousin El Nido, it’s more affordable and less crowded, and you could argue that the island hopping scenery is just as good.

 This Coron travel guide will give you some details on getting there, things to do, where to stay, and how you can experience this gem of the Philippines yourself!

-Coron is a small island located 60 miles (100 km) north of Palawan, a big island in the Philippines.
+Coron is a small island located 100 kilometers (60 miles) north of Palawan, which is a big island in the Philippines.

-The area around Coron Bay has dozens of small islands and sunken World War II shipwrecks, making it pretty much heaven for scuba diving and tropical island hopping!
+The area around Coron Bay has dozens of small islands with white sand beaches and sunken World War II shipwrecks, making it pretty much heaven for scuba diving and tropical island hopping!

-Coron town can be reached by air or ferry.
+Coron town can be reached by flight or ferry.

-Keep in mind the Busuanga airport (USU) is not served internationally, so this means you will first need to fly to one of the big cities in the Philippines — Manila or Cebu — and go from there.
+There’s an airport in Coron called the Busuanga airport (USU), but it’s not served internationally, so you’ll first need to fly to one of the big cities in the Philippines — Manila or Cebu — and go from there.
+You can shop for flights to the Philippines at Skyscanner.

 How To Get Around